abtvuk/databaseab/README.md

 Three independent workflows run on schedule:

-Channels pull from sources, mirrors updated fields, adds new entries, Channels probe separating live and dead ones.
+Channels pull from sources, mirrors updated fields, adds new entries, probe separating live and dead ones.

 All workflows commit directly to this repo.
 No manual steps required.

----

-## Output

-Everything lives in one file: `feeds/merged/channels.json`

 ---